 A team from the Archaeology Institute UHI and ORCA, together with a small army of volunteers, have been out inspecting the fragile archaeology around a medieval cemetery at Newark, Deerness, Orkney.

 Storms in January and February have badly affected Newark and disrupted many of the protective measures carefully put in place in the months previously.

 The site is being actively watched over by Deerness residents and by volunteers from across Orkney, including students and staff from the Archaeology Institute UHI.

-We know that the sandbags are not the answer to protecting the site in the long term, but they provide some protection, and as soon as the weather makes it safe to replace and secure them again, we’ll put out a shout for help.
+We know that sandbags are not the answer to protecting the site in the long term but they do provide some protection.
+As soon as the weather makes it safe to replace and secure them again, we’ll put out a shout for help.

 A major exhibition about Newark and all our findings will take place in the Orkney Museum over the summer of 2022, and other grants are being applied for in order to extend the project, to complete further research, but we fear indeed that the sea will ultimately win the battle.

 In the meantime, please respect this site of human burial and be aware that it’s not safe around the site at present due to undermined banks and boulders making walking dangerous.
 We will continue to do what we can and if you want to help, watch out for the next call for volunteers.